• 866-376-2463

 What is off-peak charging?

-Charging off-peak helps lower electric rates for all Mainers and reduces pollution by using the cleanest, lowest-cost power plants and using spare grid capacity when available.
+Charging off-peak can save EV owners hundreds of dollars per year.
+It can also help lower electric rates, improve grid reliability, and reduce pollution by using the cleanest, lowest-cost power plants and by using spare grid capacity when available.

 Is electricity cheaper off-peak versus on-peak?

-How do I get started to assess my site and install an EV charger?
+How do I assess my site and install an EV charger?

-Efficiency Maine has a guide to installing Level 2 EV chargers at commercial and public properties.
+Efficiency Maine has a guide to installing Level 2 EV chargers at commercial and public properties that provides an overview of the process and possible requirements associated with evaluating a potential EV charging site.

-To start, you’ll need to decide how you’ll purchase and install the equipment.
-There are full-service vendors that can assess the site, install the charging unit, and collect charging payments via their networking software.
-Efficiency Maine lists many such vendors on our website.
+There are full-service vendors who can assess the proposed site, install the charging unit, and collect charging payments via networking software.

 Alternatively, you can directly purchase the charging equipment and work with an electrician or local installer to complete your project.
-Efficiency Maine’s Qualified Partner locator tool allows you to find electricians that can install EV charging equipment.
+Efficiency Maine’s Qualified Partner locator tool can help you find electricians who can install EV charging equipment.

 How do I determine the number of charging ports to install at a given site?

 Most EV charging locations have between two and six charging ports.
 There is no simple formula to determine the appropriate number of charging ports for a given location.
-Some sites choose to start with one charger and add more if demand is high.
-You can consult an EV charging service provider for detailed assistance on this topic.
+Some sites begin with installing one charger and add more if the site becomes popular and demand outstrips the ability of the chargers to satisfy users’ needs.

 What is the difference between a networked and non-networked charging station?